BLSQ/openhexa-pipelines/dhis2-extraction/README.md

 ### Usage

-Depending on the type of information requested, the program will select the appropriate API endpoint.
-This is managed by the user through the `--aggregate/--no-aggregate` and `--analytics/--no-analytics` flags.

 At least one temporal dimension is required: either `period` or `start-date` and `end-date`.

 At least one data dimension is required: either `data-element`, `data-element-group`, `indicator`, or `indicator-group`. `dataset` can be used to fetch all the data elements belonging to a given DHIS2 dataset.